shreyansh-006/Machine-Learning-Projects/README.md

  Recommend to use Google-Colab

+Libraries needed:
-Use library $pip install autots
+$pip install autots
+$pip install yfinance

 Change the array of names of bitcoin as your choice and take name from yahoo finance website